andyyhope/Blog_UIStoryboardSafety/README.md

-# UIStoryboard made safer with Protocol Extensions and Generics
+# UIStoryboard: Safer with Enums, Protocol Extensions and Generics
 ## Because String literals are so yucky.

 ### Medium post